 Is Parking Included?

-I couldn’t find information for the other locations.
+I couldn’t find any information for the other locations.
 Double check this if you will have a car during your stay.

 Is Smoking Allowed?

 Smoking is not permitted inside the locations or near the doors and windows.
 At least one reviewer indicated that the second part isn’t consistently enforced.

 No pets are allowed in Podshare locations.